praetoriandigital/cub-docs/readme.md

 ## Please use latest widget version

 We strongly encourage you to use latest widget version and upgrade to newer version as soon as it becomes available.
 Technical  support and bugfixes are provided for latest version only.
 Versions marked below as 'outdated' are not guaranteed to work at all.

 ## Changes

+* 0.17.x, July 19, 2017
+  - Menu upgrade: added User Photo into User Menu

 * 0.16.x, June 24, 2017
   - 'Add member' from organization management now points to /members/ endpoint and creates user with member if it doesn't exist (instead of creating Invitation).
   - 'Resend' and 'Revoke' buttons now both work for newly created users and for old-style invitations.